Non-Markovian Memory Strength Bounds Quantum Process Recoverability: Introduction

-This can be illustrated by considering the shallow pocket model~\cite{Lindblad1980, Accardi1982, Arenz2015, Arenz2017}.
-This model, detailed in Appendix~\ref{app:shallowpocket}, consists of a quantum spin coupled to an environment comprising a continuous degree of freedom.
-The free joint dynamics leads to reduced Lindblad evolution that purely dephases the spin, with exponentially vanishing off-diagonal matrix elements.
-Non-classical correlations between any preparation and later measurement similarly vanish, and so the process is forgetful of the initial system state.
-However, performing a $\sigma_x$ unitary transformation at any time causes the system to evolve back to its original state; in this sense, the process displays infinitely long memory.
-This example highlights that, although certain temporal correlations in the system state may decay rapidly, these do not account for the whole story; more generally, there can exist correlations between the history and future \emph{processes} that can be experimentally witnessed, as shown in Fig.~\ref{fig:shallowpocket}.
+This can be illustrated with the shallow pocket model~\cite{Lindblad1980, Accardi1982, Arenz2015, Arenz2017}, comprising a qubit coupled to a continuous degree of freedom (see Fig.~\ref{fig:shallowpocket} and Appendix~\ref{app:shallowpocket}).
+The joint dynamics induces pure-dephasing Lindblad evolution for the qubit, with exponentially-decaying coherences.
+Non-classical correlations between any preparation and measurement similarly vanish, so the reduced dynamics forgets the initial state.
+However, the evolution following a $\sigma_x$ unitary reverts the system to its original state; in this sense, the process displays infinitely-long memory.
+This example highlights that, although certain temporal correlations of the unperturbed system may decay rapidly, they do not account for the whole story; more generally, there exist detectable correlations between the history and future \emph{processes}.

+Disentangling the non-Markovian memory, carried by the environment, from the temporal correlations that result from probing the system is a challenge that has only recently been resolved through an operational framework for describing quantum stochastic processes~\cite{Pollock2018L,Pollock2018A}.
+Subsequently, a notion of memory length or quantum Markov order was introduced, which reduces the complexity of describing processes with short-term memory by only retaining the minimal number of recent timesteps relevant to the dynamics~\cite{Taranto2019L,Taranto2019A}.
+Higher-order Markov models capture all memory effects below the Markov order and are therefore more accurate than Markovian approximations.
+However, a missing element from this theory so far has been a method for quantifying the strength of non-Markovian memory and developing efficient approximations accordingly: truncating weak temporal-correlations will yield a more efficient description for a process without compromising the accuracy.